manips-sai-org/OpenSai/tutorials/docs/1_pendulum.md

 You should see the following:
 ![](images/1_webui.png)

 You can explore the different exposed simulation parameters for the pendulum and the box.
-The details are explained in the SAI documentation.
+The details are explained in the OpenSai documentation.

 ## Plotting the joint angles in real time